-The tinnitus clinics run by the Devon Audiology service are led by specialists who are qualified in Tinnitus counselling and trained in Tinnitus Therapy.
-Staff regularly attend courses to update their knowledge in the advances that are being made in the treatment of tinnitus.
-We offer modern therapeutic approaches for patients with troublesome tinnitus.
+The tinnitus clinics run by the North Devon Audiology service are led by specialists who are qualified in tinnitus counselling.
+Our clinicians regularly attend courses to update their knowledge in the advances that are being made in the understanding and treatment of tinnitus.
+We offer modern and evidence based therapeutic approaches for patients with troublesome tinnitus.

 What is Tinnitus?